 TNT gave Dallas much publicity, including TV spots, print ads and billboards in New York's Times Square.
 Larry and other cast members made many personal appearances, and were guests on numerous talk shows.
 An invitation only red carpet premiere was held at the Winspear Opera House in Dallas on May 31, 2012.
 The entire cast was on hand for a screening of the first two episodes.
 Dallas premiered on TNT on June 13, 2012.
 Ratings were high, and the show was well received.
 After only a few episodes, TNT renewed Dallas for a second season.
 Larry, who enjoyed working with his friends Linda Gray and Patrick Duffy, and adored his increasing fame, was ecstatic.
 Although the ratings slid as the season went on, the finale on August 8, 2012 was a solid hit, sparking interest in the second season.

 Larry was given the news that his cancer was in remission in June, 2012, but his reprieve was short-lived.
 In July, he was diagnosed with MDS, a blood disorder caused by the chemotherapy he received the year before.
 Larry didn't let this get in the way of living a full life.
 Dallas went back in production in September, with Larry Hagman and the rest of the cast moving to Texas.
-Hagman continued to work while receiving treatmen for MDS.
+Hagman continued to work while receiving treatment for MDS.
 In October, he launched the Larry Hagman Foundation, supporting education in the arts for Dallas area children.
 Larry also participated in fundraising events for other charities, including auctioning lunch with himself at at the Cattle Baron's Ball, raising $90,000.
-On November 10, Larry performed in his one-man show, Confessions, in Tyler, Texas.
+On November 10, Larry performed in his last one-man show, Confessions, in Tyler, Texas.
 The next week, on November 15, Larry made an appearance with Sheree Wilson at a fundraiser for White Bridle Society, for which he was the honorary chairman.
-It was to be his last public appearance.
+It was to be his final public appearance.

 On Monday, November 19, Larry Hagman was hospitalized with a low-grade fever.
 His MDS had progressed to leukemia.
 Hagman's family was with him in the end, having flown in to celebrate Thanksgiving.
 Larry Hagman passed away on November 23, 2012, at 4:20pm, in Dallas, Texas.
 Black Friday.
 Never did that term have more meaning than it did that day.